usi-verification-and-security/golem/README.md

 BMC engine implements the simple bounded model checking algorithm which checks for existence of increasingly longer counterexample paths in a given transition system.
 It uses incremental capibilities of the underlying SMT solver to speed up the process.

+IMC engine implements the original McMillan's interpolation-based model-checking algorithm from [this paper](https://link.springer.com/chapter/10.1007/978-3-540-45069-6_1).
+Currently, it only supports transition systems.

 KIND engine implements very basic k-induction algorithm from [this paper](https://link.springer.com/chapter/10.1007/3-540-40922-X_8).
 Currently, it only supports transition systems.